otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 As "Prekey Publication" messages can be very long to transmit, network fragmentation can be used.
-This means that a publisher can send a "Prekey Publication" message and the network can fragment it in this way:
+This means that a publisher can send a "Prekey Publication" message and the client can fragment it in this way:

 * The concatenated prekey messages can be fragmented up to however the client sees fit (fragmented only by prekey messages), and send each fragment in